 Principles for Evaluating Health System Reform: The Texas Medical Association will use the following principles as evaluation criteria in examining all national health system reform proposals.
 These principles are not ranked in order of importance; all are viewed as high priorities.

-Promote patient safety as a top priority for reform, recognizing an effective mix of initiatives that combine evidence-based accountability standards, committed financial resources, and rewards for performance that incent and ensure patient safety.
+- Promote patient safety as a top priority for reform, recognizing an effective mix of initiatives that combine evidence-based accountability standards, committed financial resources, and rewards for performance that incentivize and ensure patient safety.

-Adopt physician-developed, evidence-based tools for use in scientifically valid quality/patient safety initiatives that incentivize the physician-led health care delivery team, and include comparative effectiveness research used only to help patient-physician relationships choose the best care for patients.
+- Adopt physician-developed, evidence-based tools for use in scientifically valid quality/patient safety initiatives that incentivize the physician-led health care delivery team, and include comparative effectiveness research used only to help those in patient-physician relationships choose the best care for patients.

-Require payers to have a standard, transparent contract with providers that cannot be sold or leased for any other payer purposes without the express, written consent of the contracted physician.
+- Require payers to have a standard, transparent contract with physicians that cannot be sold or leased for any other payer purposes without the express, written consent of the contracted physician.

-Support efforts to make health care financing and delivery decision making more of a professionally advised function, with appropriate standard setting, payment policy, and delivery system decisions fashioned by physician-led deliberative bodies as authorized legislatively (SC-HSR Rep. 1-A-09; amended CSE Rep. 2-A-19).
+- Support efforts to make health care financing and delivery decisionmaking more of a professionally advised function, with appropriate standard setting, payment policy, and delivery system decisions fashioned by physician-led deliberative bodies as authorized legislatively (SC-HSR Rep. 1-A-09; amended CSE Rep. 2-A-19).